-Once you've collected all of the information from your site visit as highlighted here, along with the findings from your desktop study, it's time to take the next site analysis steps and use them to influence and drive the concept development of your architectural project.
+…and once you’ve collected all of the information from your site visit as highlighted here, along with the findings from your desktop study, it’s time to take the next site analysis steps and use them to influence and drive the concept development of your architectural project.

 Using your site analysis the site should now become the generator for your projects conceptual development and should be used to shape and evolve your architectural design decisions throughout the process.

-Evaluating the site
+Evaluating your site

 - Site boundary conditions